wyattferguson/trumpbot-rnn/README.md

 ## What I learned

 - Tweets make for a tough training set.
-Things like @ mentions just polute the hell out of the text so unless you want your bot to be constantly @ing everything I need to find a better way to deal with that.
+Things like @ mentions just pollute the hell out of the text so unless you want your bot to be constantly @ing everything I need to find a better way to deal with that.

-- Things I thought the bot would love talking about stuff like #MAGA, russia, china, collusion just generate garbage strings.
+- Things I thought the bot would love talking about stuff like #MAGA, Russia, China, and collusion just generate garbage strings.

 - Text generation is really hard, and takes a ton of training time.

 - I could probably get a bit better results if I let it train a bit longer but for any drastic improvements I probably need to try another method or spend alot more time tuning the training set.

-- Pick a subject that doesnt tweet like hes a dad yelling at a little league game.
+- Pick a subject that doesn't tweet like hes a dad yelling at a little league game.
 I think because his tweets are short little outbursts its hard to generate a predictable pattern across them.

 - The words it groups together for differnt topics is probably worth looking at, like whenever you use 'hillary' as a input it usually has the words 'liar' or 'disaster' in the sentence. or how it loves telling you when its gonna be on @Foxandfriends